babelouest/glewlwyd/docs/OIDC.md

 ### JWKS available

 Enable JWKS available at the address `<plugin_root>/jwks`.
-Note, JWKS is available for key types `RSA` and `ECDSA` only.
+Note, JWKS will display public keys for key types `RSA` and `ECDSA` only.

 ### X5C certificate chain (optional)

 Add or remove the chain of X5C certificate to help clients and users validate the certificate chain of each `id_token` or `access_token`.
+Ignored if the keys are specified via JWKS.

 ### Specific scope parameters